 Naturally, we protect the passwords that our users use to authenticate themselves by storing them in (bcrypt) hashed format.
 Authentication is a requirement for accessing your account.
 UXtweak doesn't collect any sensitive data, such as passwords and credit card numbers.
 Access to user data is restricted strictly for employees for the purposes of providing service and support.

-Besides RePlay's data collection being secure by default, RePlay also gives you the option to further customize which data gets recorded.
+Besides Session Recording's and Website Testing's data collection being secure by default, Session Recording/Website Testing also gives you the option to further customize which data gets recorded.
 You can either set up rules for data collection in your study, or use our API to mark UI elements which are supposed to be hidden from recording even on the individual level.

 UXtweak is entirely customizable in the respect that you have full power over what's recorded and what isn't.
 Want to only record on mobile devices, leave out a range of IP addresses, or control which pages or forms are left out of the recordings?
 These are just some of the things you can do.
 What's more, you can set up your recording rules separately for end-users from inside and outside of the EU.
 This way, you can create a recording policy that's suited specifically for the GDPR, while maintaining a different policy elsewhere.